valensh1/MernStack-Template/README.md

     <br>
     <b>npm run start</b>
     <br>
-    - If you get an error such as this <b><i>'react scripts is not recognized as an internal or external command'</i></b>then inside the client folder in Terminal type in the following to fix:
+    - If you get an error such as this <b><i>'react scripts is not recognized as an internal or external command'</i></b> then inside the client folder in your Terminal type in the following to fix:
       <br>
       <b>npm install react-scripts --save</b>
 3. Now you should see a screen like this (see screenshot below)